pshokrol/AI-with-Python---Book/README.md

 # AI-with-Python---Book
-These codes are my practices from the AI with Python book
+These codes are my practices from the AI with Python book.